cdmac94/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+The app was created using using test driven development with the Rspec library.
+Stripe was the platform used for payments.

+## Functions

+The app allows admins to add products for sale and categories for them to be organized into.
+Users are able to register, sign in and sign out.
+Users can add items to their cart and orders can submitted.

 ## Additional Steps for Apple M1 Machines